Airmen preserve Incirlik heritage with base Hodja makeover

 |0

-This work, Airmen preserve Incirlik heritage with base Hodja makeover, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Airmen preserve Incirlik heritage with base Hodja makeover, by Capt.
+Kaitlin Cashin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT